Sign up today to receive Ballot Watch, industry updates, Job Bank, BID Academy updates and more.

 This year, you can tailor your afternoon to your requirements by choosing the masterclasses you feel will most benefit you.
 The themed masterclasses will include discussion around the changes in data law, marketing, customer experience, car parking, BID renewal best practice, BID development and much more.

 There will be a BID Chairs’ Breakfast taking place prior to the conference should Chairs wish to attend.
 This commences at 8.30am.
-Please contact us to arrange a place.

 Join the conversation #NBC17